altancode/apex/README.md

 # What's New?

 The latest release adds support for detecting Gamma D and automatically switching to a specified profile.
+Additionally, this release makes it possible to run Apex without a USB serial port.

 # Apex HDR Experience Optimization